MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/no-free-busy-information-retrieved.md

     :::image type="content" source="media/no-free-busy-information-retrieved/federation-information.png" alt-text="Screenshot that shows the federation information of a domain after running the Get-FederationInformation cmdlet.":::

-1. Run the [Get-OrganizationRelationship](/powershell/module/exchange/get-organizationrelationship) cmdlet to check the values of the three parameters in the organization relationship.
+1. In Exchange Server on-premises, run the [Get-OrganizationRelationship](/powershell/module/exchange/get-organizationrelationship) cmdlet to check the values of the three parameters in the organization relationship.
 If any value is set incorrectly, use the [Set-OrganizationRelationship](/powershell/module/exchange/set-organizationrelationship) cmdlet to set them by using the output from the `Get_FederationInformation` cmdlet.
 For example:

     ```powershell
     Set-OrganizationRelationship -Identity "<User Domain Name>" -TargetAutodiscoverEpr "<Value from the federation information>" -TargetApplicationUri "<Value from the federation information>"